At Two Hands Wines, a key part of our journey is the ongoing development of our own estate vineyards.

-The final block at Holy Grail was planted in 2017 by our Viticultural Manager, Travis Coombe and his team.
+The final block at Holy Grail was planted in 2017.
 The ‘Clos Block’ pays homage to the ancient tradition of Sur Echalas and the vines are planted 2 metres x 1.25 metres apart, which increased the vine density compared to a convention vineyard by 2.5 times.
 The Clos has 5807 vines across 3.6 acres.
 This form of propagation the ancient trellis system used in France’s venerated Northern Rhône Valley region, where Syrah vines are planted and trained to a stake.
 ‘Sur Echalas’ translates in English to ‘on a stake or pole’.
 The block has two specific Shiraz clones.
 First, the ‘Prouse’ clone from Eden Valley and the second was the famous ‘Kalimna 3C’ clone from the Barossa floor.
 Situated on a relatively steep slope, the vines are planted across the hill, to help with erosion control, allow ease of spraying and it is easier to prune.
 The échalas style must be managed by hand.
 From bud-burst, the vines are tied to the 1.8-metre stake, three times throughout the growing season until finally, the vines are joined together to the shape of a love heart.

 We are proud to be custodians of the best viticultural land within the Western Ranges of the Barossa Valley and work tirelessly to grow the best fruit year in and year out, working with the seasons to produce incredible fruit.
 With additional fruit from our other estate vineyards Kraehe House Block in Marananga next to our Cellar Door and winery and the famous Coach House Block in Greenock.
 The combination of our existing blocks and new developments provides a fascinating contrast and will provide an enormous source of fruit styles for the winemaking team to work with as the vines mature over the years ahead.
 We look forward each year to producing different Barossa Valley Shiraz from all aspects of our portfolio, Gnarly Dudes in our Picture Series, Bella’s Garden in the Garden Series, Ares from our Flagship Series & of course Single Vineyard ‘Holy Grail’ from one block we wish to showcase.